ile/ile.github.io/_posts/2015-02-19-solving-the-refugee-problem.md

 published: true
 ---

 Refugees and asylum seekers have caused quite a debate in Europe recent years.
-Asylum seeking has replaced the refugee system in practice &emdash; asylum seekers skip the refugee camps and travel across the Mediterranea by boats, [some of which](http://www.bbc.com/news/world-europe-31414009) [sink on the way](http://www.unhcr.org/4f2803949.html).
+Asylum seeking has replaced the refugee system in practice &emdash; asylum seekers skip the refugee camps and travel across the Mediterranean by boats, [some of which](http://www.bbc.com/news/world-europe-31414009) [sink on the way](http://www.unhcr.org/4f2803949.html).

 Settlement on the European soil causes all kinds of problems, stemming from cultural differences, for example.
 It's not a particular good solution for refugees/asylum seekers themselves, neither it is for Europe.